 Slip into sweet relaxation with a hot cup of chamomile tea.
 This subtly sweet beverage helps to relieve stress, encouraging relaxation.
 It's one of the most common bedtime teas and can be found in most household tea cabinets.

-Chamomile tea is an herbal tea made from the flowers and buds of the chamomile plant.
+Chamomile tea is an herbal tea made from the flowers and buds of the chamomile plant from the daisy family Asteraceae.
 Chamomile tea is naturally caffeine-free, gluten-free, and a popular bedtime tea.
 It is known for its soothing and calming properties.
 The tea is brewed by infusing pure chamomile flowers in hot water.

 Chamomile tea was first used by the ancient Egyptians to treat fever and as an ingredient in cosmetics.
 The ancient Romans also used chamomile as a traditional medicinal to cure digestive and skin ailments.
 During medieval times, chamomile was used as a scenting agent during public ceremonies and as a flavoring agent for beer.

 Chamomile tea offers herbal and fruity notes with a refreshing, smooth finish.
 The taste of chamomile tea is often described as similar to a crisp apple.
 In fact, chamomile derives its name from the Greek words “chamaimelon,” which literally translate to 'ground apple' or 'earth apple'.